Switcha57/aoc2023/README.md

 While this is primarily a personal learning project, suggestions and improvements are always welcome.
 Feel free to open an issue or submit a pull request.

 ## License
-it it really important ?
+is it really important ?
 This project is licensed under the MIT License.

 Happy coding!